gcanti/fp-ts/docs/modules/Task.ts.md

 ## ~~task~~

-Use small, specific instances instead.
+This instance is deprecated, use small, specific instances instead.
+For example if a function needs a `Functor` instance, pass `T.Functor` instead of `T.task` (where `T` is from `import T from 'fp-ts/Task'`)

 **Signature**